This article (Digital business strategy post-Covid-19: Top 5 goals to accelerate business ) was first published on ITProPortal

 An image has been circulating over the internet-

-Some may chuckle, for us it’s funny because it hasn’t proven to be truer than ever!
+Some may chuckle, but for us, it’s funny because it hasn’t proven to be truer than ever!

 The pandemic forced extreme changes in the world, but we think some changes represent the peak of innovation in a crisis.
 Businesses have reset workforces and work itself along with goals.
 It has forced organizations to migrate to digital more rapidly than ever!

 Digital transformation is a top priority at the moment- especially workflow innovation and digital business strategy.
-Organizations need to focus on strategies to digitize processes and balance the immediate needs of their customers, employees as well as communities, while also thinking about long-term goals.
+Organizations need to focus on strategies to digitize processes and balance the immediate needs of their customers, employees, and communities while also thinking about long-term goals.

 2020 has given us enough reasons to re-think our business models, modes of operation, workplace practices, processes, and policies.

 Obviously, some level of digitization has happened, well, it had to; but we all know and are very much aware that all the migration to digital workflows and operations has been on an extremely basic, bare-minimum functional level- a ventilator of sorts.
 A truly digital organization ensures long-term objectives, not just a “phase.”

 Industry-wide digitization only shows how crucial a proper digital business strategy is.

 Grocery stores have shifted to online ordering and delivery systems as primary drivers of the business.
 Schools have moved to 100 percent online learning and digital classrooms.
 Gyms and trainers are providing live sessions from home, as are banks operating transactions and other processes remotely.